cozy/cozy-docs/src/documents/hack/getting-started/index.html.md

 * setup the development environment (a virtual machine ready-to-use)
 * write you first application in 30 minutes
-* learn the power of single-page apps
+* learn the single-page app way
 * discover cozy's power: the data system
 * use Cozy at its best: realtime apps, notification system, easy translatable apps